sticknet/stick-protocol/README.md

 Stick is the protocol that will be used in <a href="https://www.stiiick.com">STiiiCK</a> - an end-to-end encrypted social network platform.

+# Technical Documentation

+<a href="https://www.stiiick.com/StickProtocol">Click here<a/> for technical documentation of the Stick protocol.

 # Installation